About Me

 Posters

-• "How Do Learners Use Scratch Paper When Working on Dynamic Programming Problems?".
+• "How Do Learners Use Scratch Paper When Working on Dynamic Programming Problems?"
 Zihan Wu, Jonathan Liu, Erica Goodwin, Diana Franklin.
-SIGCSE 2025.
+SIGCSE TS 2025.
 Poster.
 Writeup.

-• "Teaching Algorithm Design: A Literature Review".
+• "Teaching Algorithm Design: A Literature Review."
 Jonathan Liu, Seth Poulsen, Hongxuan Chen, Grace Williams, Yael Gertner, Diana Franklin.
-SIGCSE 2024.
+SIGCSE TS 2024.
 Poster.
 Writeup.